britus/VSPDriver/README.md

 ### Current development status

-- Without a port connection, the data is sent back to the sender
+- Without a port link, the data is sent back to the sender
-- With a port connection, the data is written from sender 1 to receiver 2 and vice versa
+- With a port link, the data is written from sender 1 to receiver 2 and vice versa
 - The installation app has a simple and generic function test for the IOUserClient (controller)
 - The project includes a test app to test the serial interfaces.
 The app is written using the QT framework.
 Runs with QT 5 and 6..